 The primary requirement is that an incremental speech synthesis component be able to extend and change an ongoing utterance.
 With this capability, a system can be built that starts speaking as soon as it has enough information to formulate the beginning of an utterance - if done right, there will still be time to expand or change the remainder of the utterance later.
 For example, a system might want to comment on a world event such as a car appearing to be turning but it being not yet clear whether right or left (as in Figure 7.2).
-The system may go ahead and let its speech output component begin to realize the utterance "The car turns <dir> "right" with "left" during delivery, it can start speaking as soon as it is certain that the car will turn, but before it is certain where the car will turn (and use the duration of the initial part of the utterance to find out where the car will actually go - as long as it is sufficiently certain that the direction will become known before the initial part of the utterance is over).
+The system may go ahead and let its speech output component begin to realize the utterance "The car turns <dir>." even though the direction remains uncertain.2 As it is able to exchange "right" with "left" during delivery, it can start speaking as soon as it is certain that the car will turn, but before it is certain where the car will turn (and use the duration of the initial part of the utterance to find out where the car will actually go - as long as it is sufficiently certain that the direction will become known before the initial part of the utterance is over).
 Adding more words to the end of an ongoing utterance is a similar case.
 If the system is able to add words, it can seamlessly add information that was not available utterance-initially.
 For example, a system could append "onto Straight Street" in the example above.